gti-gatech/EVP-EDM/README.md

 Section 8 of the tutorial explains the design process of a pullover model implementation in the proximtiy of Emergency Vehicles (ERVs).

-The C++ code and the required libraries have all been included in this repo.The isntructions to compile and build the model has sldo been explained in the tutorial.
+The C++ code and the required libraries have all been included in this repo.
+The instructions to compile and build the model has also been explained in the tutorial.